-Project Contract reduction (Public Health) (£0.020m) Council Plan Priority Delivering for those who need it most Delivering efficient and effective services Senior responsible officer Jilla Burgess-Allen MTFP Lens Robust Corporate Governance Service Public Health Proposal summary Contract reduction (Public Health) Contract review with targeted reduction on demand-led elements to reflect reducing demand for services.
+Project Contract reduction (Public Health) (£0.020m) Lead portfolio Adult Social Care & Health Council Plan Priority Delivering for those who need it most Delivering efficient and effective services Senior responsible officer Jilla Burgess-Allen MTFP Lens Robust Corporate Governance Service Public Health Proposal summary Contract reduction (Public Health) Contract review with targeted reduction on demand-led elements to reflect reducing demand for services.
 How will the saving be achieved 24/25 This saving will be achieved through a reduction in the budget provision for these activities.
 Any benchmarking information available to compare Stockport with comparable authorities No. Are there staffing reductions/ implications?
 No. Outline any internal / organisational impact of the proposal No changes to provision are anticipated, but measures to reduce growth in activity levels may be needed in future years to ensure that this saving is achieved recurrently.
 Outline any changes to service delivery and impact this proposal may have on service users This proposal would reduce the budget to match recent years' spend.
 It does not directly change service delivery but may mean that in future we are unable to fund increases in the cost or demand for these services.
 Delivering the change List key milestones and delivery dates (where known) Budget to be adjusted as part of budget setting at start of the Financial Year 2024/25.
 Close monitoring of activity to take place and measures introduced to bring activity in line with the budget available if required.
-Team required to support delivery/ cost of delivery No.
+Team required to support No.

-Project Contract reduction (Public Health) (£0.020m) Will reserves/ double running be needed in order to deliver this proposal?
+Project Contract reduction (Public Health) (£0.020m) delivery/ cost of delivery Will reserves/ double running be needed in order to deliver this proposal?
 No. Is public consultation needed?
-No. Risk to delivery and mitigating actions (including dependencies to other proposals) Not investing the full grant allocation in public health improvements risks worsening population health outcomes, increasing inequalities, and will increase future demand in health and care services.
+We will also seek views on all our proposals through our overall budget public consultation which runs from 15th November to the 13th December Risk to delivery and mitigating actions (including dependencies to other proposals) Not investing the full grant allocation in public health improvements risks worsening population health outcomes, increasing inequalities, and will increase future demand in health and care services.
 Attempts to mitigate will be made through contract negotiations and service review, but there will be a reduction or cessation of services for residents.
 Is a separate EqIA (Equalities impact assessment) and/ or an EIA (Environmental impact assessment) needed?
 No EqIA is required at this stage.
 Is a separate EIA (Environmental impact assessment) needed?
 No EIA is required.